 Everyone has a story to tell—and usually loves telling it.
-Vendors have years worth of experiences and insights.
+Vendors have years worth of experience and insight.
 Everyone’s “friend’s cousin’s niece” has a delicious horror story about the photographer who disappeared (oh wait, that was me!) or the fond reminiscence of Aunt Linda’s beautiful bouquet—made even more perfect by the inclusion of Grandma’s locket.

 No matter how well-intentioned they may be, they can’t possibly know everything there is to know about you, your fiancée, your beliefs, your priorities, or your wedding goals.
 Conveniently, they’re also not the ones spending what is easily thousands (if not tens of thousands) of dollars on this particular soiree.

 It’s really easy to get lost in the whole planning process.
-Even if you’re not particularly interested in cake flavors, monogrammed napkins, chair covers, color swatches, or whatever, other people ask so often about these elements of your wedding that miniscule details can suddenly seem incredibly important.
+Even if you’re not particularly interested in cake flavors, monogrammed napkins, chair covers, color swatches, or whatever, other people ask so often about these elements of your wedding that minuscule details can suddenly seem incredibly important.

-There are two people, building a whole new life for themselves—a life that now establishes them as a unit to the outside world.
+There are two people building a whole new life for themselves—a life that now establishes them as a unit to the outside world.
 These two people, when all of the wedding guests are gone, will be living that new life, so it should be those two people who set the terms of that agreement.

 True wedding personalization—particularly if you are trying to combine it with budget-savvy-ness—is a challenging prospect.
 Making things uniquely you can be very difficult in a culture that rewards excess and mass-production.

 So, before you get too involved in wedding planning, I recommend setting goals for your day.
 Do you want to get married outside?
 Is spending the maximum amount of time with your guests most important to you?
-Do you have particular traditions you want to uphold, or that you don’t value at all?
+Do you have particular traditions you want to uphold or that you don’t value at all?